yoniblum/ENG4000-Team-A-F/docs/gate5/Beta.md

 The goal is to modify the durations of the voltage levels through experimentation to get the piston to pump the bag at the desired rate of 14-20  breaths/min.
 This will be done once the rest of the parts have been connected/assembled.

+Here is an electrical diagram of the voltage control.